Collective Arbitrage and the Value of Cooperation: Introduction

 A \emph{Collective Arbitrage} is a vector $(k^1, \dots , k^N)$, where $k^i \in K_i $ for each $i$, and a vector $Y =(Y^1, \dots, Y^N) \in \mcY$ such that

 and \\ One may immediately notice that if $N=1$, then $Y \in \mcY$ must be equal to $0$ and thus a Collective Arbitrage reduces to a Classical Arbitrage.

-However, for $N\geq 2$, a Collective Arbitrage is a situation where the agents are entangled, by the vector of exchanges $Y \in \mcY$: this additional possible cooperation may create a Collective Arbitrage even if there is No Arbitrage for each single agent.
+However, for $N\geq 2$, in a Collective Arbitrage, agents are entangled by the vector of exchanges $Y \in \mcY$: this additional possible cooperation may create a Collective Arbitrage even if there is No Arbitrage for each single agent.
+Observe that even if some agents - in some states of the world - will lend some amounts to other agents, in a Collective Arbitrage the condition $k^i + Y^i \geq 0 $ holds for all $i$ (for all agents), namely: no agent incurs any loss.

-We study the implications of the assumption of No Collective Arbitrage with respect to the set $\mcY$, which we write $\mathbf{NCA(\mathcal{Y})}$.
-We also denote with $\mathbf{NA}_{i} $ the No Arbitrage condition (in the classical sense) for agent $i$ in market $K_i$ and with $\mathbf{NA}$ the No Arbitrage condition (in the classical sense) in the global market $K$.
+We study the implications of the assumption of No Collective Arbitrage with respect to the set $\mcY$, which we denote in short by $\mathbf{NCA(\mathcal{Y})}$, or by $\mathbf{NCA}$ if $\mathcal{Y}$ is not essential.
+We also write $\mathbf{NA}_{i} $ for the No Arbitrage condition (in the classical sense) for agent $i$ in market $K_i$ and $\mathbf{NA}$ for the No Arbitrage condition (in the classical sense) in the global market $K$, where it is possible to invest in all the assets.
+In Item 6 of Section \ref{secCA} we show that, when considering the possibility that one agent invests in the global market, then \textbf{NA} and \textbf{NCA} are equivalent notions.
+Thus the difference between \textbf{NA} and \textbf{NCA} can be fully appreciated considering segmented markets.